tgc-bot/FourAcesContracts/Membership.md

 2. If the dealer has a natural, he immediately takes the bets of all players that do not have a natural.

-3. The dealer may look at their face-down card if their face-up card would allow a natural (i.e. an ace or a ten-card)
+3. The dealer MAY look at their face-down card if their face-up card would allow a natural (i.e. an ace or a ten-card)

 <!-- end list -->

-43. If the Dealer’s face up card is an Ace, any player may place *Insurance.*
+43. If the Dealer’s face up card is an Ace, any player MAY place *Insurance.*

 <!-- end list -->